-The operation of dining services consumes a large volume of water.
-The major sources of water consumption are the dormitories and the bathroom facilities in the Athletic Center and other classroom buildings.
+Other major sources of water consumption are the dormitories and the bathroom facilities in the Athletic Center and other classroom buildings.
 The general use of water in these facilities is unavoidable.
 However, conservation efforts (i.e. shorter shower, replacing leaky faucets, etc.) have been encouraged.
+In November 2012, all residence hall washers and dryers were replaced with new equipment, saving 1.9 gallons of water per cycle.
+Also, stickers were installed over the washing machine operation buttons which visually identify cold/cold cycles.
+The laundry vendor for the University, MacGray, ran the savings against current usage data and found that on average we have saved approximately 3,283 gallons of water per month.
+Over a full academic year, the savings were projected to be 26,264 gallons.

+A comprehensive review of campus water use has been completed to assist in addressing further water use issues and associated costs.
 All new construction will consider incorporating rainwater collection, reuse of gray water, and low flow fixtures.